LAripping/laripping.github.io/about.md

 Throughout my career I have discovered several [vulnerabilities](/category/cve-advisory.html) on software from companies like IBM, Cisco, Xiaomi and [Wind Hellas]({% post_url 2021-03-30-wind-vision-writeup %}), details of which you can also find in this space.

+Despite consulting full-time, I enjoy a bit of research every now and then, which I've been given the opportunity to present at security conferences around the world.
+You can find the links for all my conference talks here: [Talks and Workshops](/talks.htsml).

 <table class="mmb-table">
     <tr>
         <td style="border:none; background-color:inherit; width:56%">